basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 ### Unforgiving

-Before starting, I was vaguely aware that the more work my contract did, the more 'expensive' it was to run.
-So, I had to focus on trying to keep it simple and efficient.
-Normally when doing the game of life, I create a two-dimensional array to represent the grid, I loop through all the possible neighbours of each cell and I check if it is on or off the grid.
-With the languages I've used so far this is straightforward - most use signed integers and automatically allocate memory to store them, and often won't complain if I'm referencing an element which doesn't exist
+Before starting, I vaguely knew that the more work my contract did, the more 'expensive' it was to run.
+So I focused on trying to make it efficient.
+Normally when implementing the game of life, I create a two-dimensional array to represent the world, loop through all the possible neighbours of each cell and I check if it is on or off the grid.
+With the languages I've used so far this is straightforward: many allow signed, negative integers for indexes and automatically allocate memory, and often won't complain if I'm referencing an element which doesn't exist.

 With Solidity, I tried to make sure I wasn't going to even _try_ to reference a position in the grid that didn't exist (such as `-1`), since I'd then need to handle an error.
+It's definitely better to _avoid_ an error here.

 In an effort to make my contract more efficient, I tried to avoid allocating too much memory for a number, e.g., 16 bits when all I needed was 8.
 I also tried to avoid switching between byte arrays and strings, when replacing the old world with the new one, so that less casting would be necessary.